Faster truncated integer multiplication: Implementation and performance

-For each $n$ shown in the table, we chose the parameters as follows.
+For each $n$ shown in Table \ref{tab:timings}, we chose the parameters as follows.
 We ran a large number of tests to determine the maximum possible $b$ for which the program consistently produces the correct output for uniformly random inputs $u$ and~$v$.
 The parameter $\lambda$ refers to the number of terms used in the approximation of the ring isomorphisms such as $\alpha^*$; it has the same meaning as in the proof of Proposition~\ref{prop:approx-alpha}.
 Again, we chose $\lambda$ by empirical testing, taking the smallest value that led to consistently correct output.
-We examined several possible candidates for~$N$, namely those of the form $N = 2^{e_2} 3^{e_3} 5^{e_5} 7^{e_7}$ where $n/b \leq N \leq 1.15 \cdot n/b$ and $3^{e_3} 5^{e_5} 7^{e_7} < 200$; the table shows the results for the fastest candidate only.
+Regarding the choice of $N$, we examined several possible candidates, namely those of the form $N = 2^{e_2} 3^{e_3} 5^{e_5} 7^{e_7}$ where $n/b \leq N \leq 1.15 n/b$ and $3^{e_3} 5^{e_5} 7^{e_7} < 200$, and chose the candidate that led to the fastest timings.
+(In principle the choice of $N$ could also affect correctness, due to different FFT algorithms being used for different $N$, but in practice we found it did not make a difference.)
+The resulting values of $N$, $b$ and $\lambda$ are shown in Table \ref{tab:parameters}; these are the values that were used to produce the timings in Table \ref{tab:timings}.

-Beyond the range of the table, we found that the performance of FFTW becomes quite erratic, especially for transform lengths divisible by $7$.
-We did not explore the reasons for this, but we suspect it is related to suboptimal locality when decomposing the FFT into smaller transforms.

-In each row of the table, the numbers in parentheses show the ratio of the running time of the low and high products to the running time of the full product.
-Asymptotically we expect these numbers to converge to 0.75.
-The numbers in the table do appear to decrease slowly as $n$ increases.
-For the smaller values of $n$ the truncated products are around 10\% faster than the full product, and towards the larger values of $n$ this improves towards the 15--20\% range.
-We are hopeful that more careful implementation work would see these numbers decrease even further.